sunnysidesounds/wapf/README.md

 Replacing <your_domain> with the domain you want to scan.
 Note, the configuration file system hasn't been fully implemented.
 Evenutally you will be able to pass arguments to these utility scripts using either a core/custom configuration files.

+#####	 Logging:
+All logging happens in the /log directory.
+You can change the name of the logging files by viewing the core configuration files (config.py)

+#####	 Screenshots:
+By running this commands ``` python runWAPF.py screenshot ``` you will take screenshots of any of the urls you put in your configuration files.
+See alphaLIst, betaList.
+Note all screenshots are stored in the screenshot/ directory under the current date.
+Also,  currently this features only works with the firefox browser.

+#####	 Custom Commands (Setup and examples):

 ## TODOS:
 Below is a list of current things still under development.